team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

-- It is necessary to version the documentation in the project repository (files/issues).
+- Version the documentation in the project repository (files/issues).
-- Appropriate documentation tools must be used.
+- Use appropriate documentation tools.
-- You need to make a website for documentation and set up auto-deployment (for example, GitHub Pages + mdBook + GitHub Actions).
+- Make a website for documentation and set up auto-deployment (for example, GitHub Pages + mdBook + GitHub Actions).

 ##### Responsible people